 The Bible claims that, since death ends our lives here on earth, judgment is inevitable for everyone.
 “Just as people are destined to die once, and after that to face judgment” (Hebrews 9:27).
 There is but one opportunity to receive God’s forgiveness and it is in this lifetime.
 However, God is “not wanting anyone to perish, but everyone to come to repentance” (2 Peter 3:9), so he has provided all that is necessary for salvation and forgiveness in the gospel message.
 And there is good news in the message that Jesus came to offer.
 Basically, there are four major points of the gospel.
 My hope and prayer is that anyone not already committed to Christianity would consider the viability of these four points against your own experience and understanding.
 If any or all of them are found inadequate for explaining your life experiences, then I would like to know (you may contact me here).

 First, we stand morally guilty before God.
 The Bible says “All have sinned and fall short of the glory of God” (Rom.
 3:23).
 You see, if God did not punish sin, then he would not be all-good for his justice would be flawed.
 Second, without God’s intervention the potential for having this personal relationship with God is not possible.
 In our sinful state we could never have a close and intimate relationship with a morally perfect being.
 Consequently, we are morally indebted to God and can never repay him.
 Isaiah 59:1-2 says “Surely the arm of the Lord is not too short to save, nor his ear too dull to hear.
 But your iniquities have separated you from your God; your sins have hidden his face from you, so that he will not hear.”
-We try to get back to God on our own through different religions, philosophies, drugs or whatever, yet this separation from God –– brought about as a result of our own evil –– destroys the possibility of the personal relationship with him for which we were created.
+We try to get back to God on our own through different religions, philosophies, drugs or whatever, yet this separation from God –– brought about as a result of our own moral rebellion –– destroys the possibility of a personal relationship with him for which we were created.
 The third consequence for rejecting God is that we are spiritually dead.
-Our soul is unable to respond, because it is inoperative or dead from the evil and sin within us.
+Our soul is unable to respond, because it is inoperative or dead from the sin within us.
 Ephesians 2:1-4 says “you were [spiritually] dead in your transgressions and sins . . . gratifying the cravings of our sinful nature and following its desires and thoughts . . . we were by nature objects of wrath.
 But because of his great love for us, God, who is rich in mercy, made us alive.”
 God’s mercy and kindness provide the possibility of forgiveness for our sins once and for all!
 No other religion offers such a gift or such a hope!

 Although Jesus died for our sins, he did not stay dead.
 His resurrection broke the power of sin, death, and hell over humankind.
 It is the bodily resurrection of Jesus which brings us hope that we too will someday be raised immortal.
 Rather than loosing all sense of identity, individuality, and personhood through absorption into or obliteration in some divine Self or nothingness, the resurrection of Jesus Christ assures the believer that he/she will be raised with an immortal body (see Phil.
 2:21; 1 Jn.
 3:3).
 These passages clearly teach the truth that we do not become disembodied souls but will someday share in a new supernatural body built for eternity and never to decay.